Ixod3/Rogue_DHCP/README.md

 ## Description

-Simple python Rogue DHCP script with fake hosts
+Simple python Rogue DHCP script with fake hosts.
 Please use it for educational purposes only, I am not responsible for its use.

 ## Requirements